 What kinds of objects does the museum contain?

-The collection consists of some nine hundred individual objects some of which are rare and of outstanding interest and value.
+The collection consists of over 1000 individual objects, some of which are rare and of outstanding interest and value.
 A few items predate the 18th century and the whole collection is of great importance to the heritage of general practice.

-The earliest objects currently on display include antique apothecary jars and a mid-17th century pewter baptismal syringe.
+The earliest objects include antique apothecary jars and a mid-17th century pewter baptismal syringe.
 On permanent display is our Edmund Culpeper monocular microscope with accessories, circa 1725.